GrahamHannington/bigas/README.md

 -   `loop=true|false` parameter.
 Current behavior is to loop continuously (effectively, `loop=true`) rather than stop at the last page (`loop=false`).

+-   Add a parameter to show the page number (*current*/*last*), probably at the bottom right corner of the screen.

 -   Allow other built-in fonts.
 Not just either: (a) use the built-in browser "sans-serif" font or (b) load an external Google font.

 -   Get my head around "full-screen" browser mode in Safari on iOS/iPadOS.